|Cellular Immunology and Immunogenetics|

 Regulatory dysfunction of the IL-7/IL-7R system in HIV viremic patients.

-To better understand how HIV perturbs CD4(+) T-cell homeostasis, we performed a detailed analysis of IL-7R expression, IL-7 binding, and IL-7-dependent early and late signaling events in CD4+ T-cell subsets from viremic patients.
+To better understand how HIV perturbs CD4+ T-cell homeostasis, we performed a detailed analysis of IL-7R expression, IL-7 binding, and IL-7-dependent early and late signaling events in CD4+ T-cell subsets from viremic patients.
 Surprisingly, the IL-7-dependent phosphorylation of STAT5 was increased within all naive and memory CD4+ T-cell subsets in viremic patients.
-However, the basal level of pSTAT5 was also increased, indicating a constitutive activation of the JAK/STAT5 pathway in these patients.
+In addition, the basal level of pSTAT5 was also increased, indicating a constitutive activation of the JAK/STAT5 pathway in these patients.
 As the IL-7 functional responses measured by Bcl-2, CD25 and Foxp3 induction were impaired in viremic patient CD4+ T cells, our finding suggest that chronic activation induces downstream defects in the STAT5 signaling pathway.
-Thus, HIV infection perturbs IL-7 responses, which likely compromises the regenerative capacity of the CD4+ T-cell pool and may contribute to CD4+ T-cell depletion.
+Indeed, our recent findings suggest that STAT5 nuclear translocation is defective in CD4+ T lymphocytes from viremic patients, which may account for perturbed IL-7 responses.
+We plan to further investigate the mechanisms by which abnormal activation of the immune system alters cytokine signal transduction pathways, which may compromise the regenerative capacity of the CD4+ T cells and contribute to their depletion in HIV infection.

 HIV Controller patients maintain a functional Central Memory CD4+ T cell compartment with high TCR avidity

-HIV Controllers are a unique group defined by a spontaneous control of HIV-1 replication for ten years or more in the absence of anti-retroviral therapy (ARV) (O. Lambotte and J.-F. Delfraissy).
+HIV Controllers are a unique group of patients defined by a spontaneous control of HIV-1 replication for ten years or more in the absence of anti-retroviral therapy (ARV) (O. Lambotte and J.-F. Delfraissy).
 We first showed that HIV-specific responses in Controllers were characterized by a preserved central memory CD4+ T cell compartment.
-To further investigate the memory CD4+T cells responsible for long-term anti-HIV responses, we characterized the growth kinetics, TCR repertoire and avidity for antigen of patient-derived CD4+ T cell lines specific for the dominant Gag293 peptide.
-When compared to those of ARV treated patients, lines from controllers showed faster growth kinetics and high functional avidity against the Gag293 peptide, as measured by IFN-γ responses.
-High avidity interactions between the TCR and the peptide-MHC complex were evidenced by studying MHC class II tetramer binding.
-Thus, HIV controllers harbor a pool of memory CD4+ T cells with the intrinsic ability to recognize minimal amounts of Gag antigen, which may explain how they maintain an active antiviral response in the face of very low viremia (PloS Pathogens, in press).
+To further investigate the memory CD4+T cells responsible for long-term anti-HIV responses, we characterized the growth kinetics, TCR repertoire and avidity for antigen of patient-derived CD4+ T cell lines specific for immunodominant Gag peptides.
+When compared to those of ARV treated patients, cell lines from controllers showed faster growth kinetics and high functional avidity against the Gag293 peptide, as measured by IFN-γ responses.
+The high functional avidity could be explained by a strong interaction between the TCR and the peptide-MHC complex, as demonstrated by MHC class II tetramer binding.
+Thus, HIV controllers harbor a pool of memory CD4+ T cells with the intrinsic ability to recognize minimal amounts of Gag antigen, which may explain how they maintain an active antiviral response in the face of very low viremia (PloS Pathogens, 2010).

-IL-2 and IL-7 responses in Idiopathic CD4+ T-cell lymphocytopenia
+IL-2 and IL-7 responses in Idiopathic CD4 Lymphocytopenia

 Keywords: HIV Pathogenesis, HIV Controllers, CD4 Lymphocytes, Interleukin-2, Interleukin-7, immunotherapy